YANG

 Added to these sociopolitical concerns is a relatively new interest in ancient Chinese culture, expressed here in the concision of L'Épée’s wordplay.
 “In ancient Chinese poetry, there are very few phrases, very few adjectives,” he explains.
 “Sometimes, but not that much.
 It’s mainly done with images.
 With a succession of images, Chinese poetry is supposed to put people in a certain atmosphere—a certain ambience, let’s say—that makes them able to feel the spirit of what the poet wanted to express.
 And in that piece [“Descendance”], it’s the same.”

 L'Épée adds that he’s in the process of learning Mandarin so that he can more easily learn how to play ancient Chinese music.
-With Designed for Disaster, however, his compositions primarily have their genesis in Baroque music, minimalism, and of course the progressive rock he gravitated towards as a teenager, with King Crimson’s Robert Fripp as his acknowledged influence.
+With Designed for Disaster, however, his compositions primarily have their genesis in Baroque music, minimalism, and of course the progressive rock he gravitated towards as a teenager, with King Crimson’s Robert Fripp as his acknowledged guru.
 The new record’s last track, “Despite Origins”, is almost a textbook example of these interests, opening with an intricate fugue for electric guitars, moving into a surprisingly accurate (and quite lovely) pastiche of ’70s blues-rock guitar heroism, and ending with a bleak recitative that invokes both the digital future and the mock-liturgical feel of Carl Orff’s Carmina Burana.

 “My favourite composer of all composers is Johann Sebastian Bach,” L'Épée says.
 “To me, Bach is the maximum music can go to.
 And Bach, in some way, is also minimalist, because he uses very, very tiny musical materials, and builds from them cathedrals.
 Of course my father was a violinist and he was mainly interested in Romantic music, so I’ve heard that a lot.
 And when I came into my own as a musician I started listening to other things: very experimental stuff like spectral music, which I use when I play solo and also sometimes when I compose, and minimalist music as well.”